Da-Noodle-Man/Chronos-Times-End/README.md

 For evaluators and developers, the Chronos boss fight is governed by a custom C# state-machine (`ChronosBrain.cs` and `ChronosBoss.cs`), utilizing distance-checking algorithms to dynamically alter attack combos.

-### Phase 1: Immortality Shield
+### Phase 1: Immortality Shield & The Gluttony Mechanic
 Chronos begins the fight completely immune to standard damage.
-The player must navigate the arena and devour the Prometheus Flames scattered across the map.
-The state machine listens for the `OnFlameDevoured` signal; once all flames are extinguished, the shield shatters, triggering Phase 2.
+To shatter this shield, the player must utilize the environment.
+Six white square "Prometheus Flames" are scattered across the map.
+The player must strategically position themselves to bait Chronos into using his "Gluttony" attack directly over these squares to devour the flames.
+The state machine listens for the `OnFlameDevoured` signal; once all six flames are consumed, the shield shatters, triggering Phase 2.

 ### Phase 2: Execution
 With immortality broken, Chronos utilizes a positioning algorithm to maintain specific ranges from the player, randomly selecting from three core attacks based on proximity: